sharpedge74-cmyk/small-suggestions/privacy-policy.md

   <h2>9.
 External Links</h2>
   <p>
     Links to other websites are provided for convenience.
-SmallSuggestions is not responsible for their content or privacy practices.
+Reptile Birds is not responsible for their content or privacy practices.
   </p>

   <h2>10.
 Policy Updates</h2>